In celebration of Book Lovers Day (August 9th), we’ve compiled a list of 36 interesting facts about books.

 22. “Old Book Smell” Can Be Used for Historical Dating

 Much like with carbon-dating, scientists can analyze the chemicals responsible for “old book smell” to determine the age of a book.
 The process is called “material degradomics”.
 [Wired]

 23. Buying Books and Not Reading Them is Also a Thing

 The Japanese word Tsundoku means “to let reading materials pile up in one’s home and never read them”.
 It sounds pretty noble when you frame it as an ancient art.

 24. In January 2017, Amazon Sold Out of Physical Copies of 1984

 In January 2017, two of the biggest trending topics in the media were “fake news” and “alternative facts”.
 This inspired consumers to buy every physical copy of 1984 from Amazon, the world’s largest online retailer, by the end of the month.
-Amazon was unable to get more newly printed copies in stock until February 3rd.
+Amazon did not get more newly printed copies in stock until February 3rd.
 [Gizmodo]